 There are a number of debt repayment methods and strategies out there to help make repaying debt less stressful or overwhelming.
 One of the recommended methods is the debt snowball method.

-With the debt snowball method, you start by paying off your smallest debt first.
+With the debt snowball method, you start by first paying off your smallest debt.
 Still make your minimum payments on the other debts, but focus your efforts on completely paying off the smallest one.
 Once that’s paid off, tackle the next smallest one.
 Continue on until you’ve paid off all of your debts.

 Using this method can help you gain momentum with payments and build confidence as you see your debts eliminated one by one.
 Eliminating debts can help ease stress because it’s one less payment to worry about, and interest will no longer be accruing.